ypriverol/containers-rules-manuscript/README.md

 ### 1. One tool, one container.

-Recently, multiple authors has pointed out the benefits of the microservice and modular architecutres.
-In a microservice architecture the development of software applications can be seen as a suite of independently deployable, small, modular components in which each tool runs a **unique** process and communicates through a well-defined, lightweight mechanism to serve a business goal.
+Microservice and modular architecutres [DOI: 10.1109/MS.2016.64] is a way of breaking large software projects into smaller, independent, and loosely coupled modules.
+This software applications can be seen as a suite of independently deployable, small, modular components in which each tool runs a **unique** process and communicates through a well-defined, lightweight mechanism to serve a business goal [DOI: 10.4103/2153-3539.194835].
 In computational biology, this means a piece of software that perform a unique task with a weel-define goal (e.g. sequence alligner, mass spectra idnetification).

 ### 2. When possible: Use auto-containerization